costa-group/EthIR/README.md

 To execute EthIR, run one of the following commands inside the folder *ethir*:

-1. Run ETHIR from a solidity file:
+1. Run EthIR from a solidity file:
 ```
 ./oyente-ethir -s file_name.sol
 ```
-2. Run ETHIR from an EVM file:
+2. Run EthIR from an EVM file:
 ```
 ./oyente-ethir -s file_name.evm -b
 ```
-3. Run ETHIR from a disassembly EVM file:
+3. Run EthIR from a disassembly EVM file:
 ```
 ./oyente-ethir -s file_name.disasm -disasm
 ```